Godlander/objmc/README.md

 place the shaders in the correct location in the resourcepack, and any model generated with this tool should display properly.

-make sure your minecraft version is vanilla 1.18.1. the shader will not work with older versions, and any mods that change rendering (Optifine, Sodium, etc) will likely be incompatible with core shaders.
+make sure your minecraft version is vanilla 1.18.1. the shader will not work with older versions, and any mods that change rendering (Optifine, Sodium, etc) will likely be incompatible with objmc core shaders.

 ### script inputs